Our Code of Conduct

 • Reaching agreements with competing companies in the submission of tender offers.

-• Accepting or sending gifts that go beyond the bounds of common courtesy.
+• Accepting or sending gifts that go beyond the bounds of common courtesy and exceed our stated limits.

-• Access and disclosure of confidential information to third parties.
+• Accessing and disclosure of confidential information to third parties.

 • Not reporting a breach of the Code of Conduct when aware of said breach.